bkw777/pdd.sh/README.md

 Windows... [with effort, but realistically, no](https://github.com/microsoft/WSL/issues/4322).

+OSX: Requires bash from macports or brew.
+Doesn't work with the stock bash that ships with osx.

 ## Installation
 It's just a bash script with no other dependencies, so installation is nothing more than copying, naming, and setting permissions.
 But there is a "make install" for convenience.